 Redefining forest technology means rethinking forest technology from the ground up.
 Yesterday's tools won't solve tomorrows challenges.
-Forestry is a data driven business: many of us are seeing a steady in increase in demand for data, analytics, reports and maps, However, some of the technologies currently in use in our industry are too hard to use, near end of life, and don’t easily integrate with each other.
+Forestry is a data driven business: many of us are seeing a steady in increase in demand for data, analytics, reports and maps.
+However, many of the technologies currently in use in our industry are too hard to use, near end of life, and don’t easily integrate with each other.
 Maybe you've experienced where a software seems very economical to buy initially, but takes a ton of labor time to meet organizational needs?

 The lean workforce and constant demands for actionable information means organizations need to eliminate information bottlenecks, and provide more flexible and usable ways for teams to get answers.
 Are you still sending around files by email and dealing the confusion on if information is up to date?
 Your phone can access the weather for your location anytime and anywhere, so can't everyone pull up the same information on tracts, stands or stand activity history?
 We’ve been working hard to streamline all aspects of forest technology including timber cruising and environmental field sampling so that subject matter experts can spend more time collecting data instead of managing it.
 Within our ongoing effort for Redefining Forest Technology, see our latest field solution called Prism.
 Our foresters have been using it to simplify and streamline everything that goes into collecting field data, whether for a survival check, sale cruise or wildlife inventory.

 Don't know where to begin?

 Navigating today's technology landscape can be a real challenge, creating more confusion than clarity.
 What are the right questions to ask when looking at a new technology or vendor?